eliasvaa/eliasvaa.github.io/_site/README.md

       <img src="assets/Screenshot 2025-05-15 190303.png" alt="MetroBuddy">
       <div class="image"></div>
     </a>
     <div class="desc2"> MetroBuddy is an application made to provide support for students, by students.
-With broad categories ranging from emotional support to physical wellbeing & money troubles, the user can get just the information they need.
+With broad categories ranging from emotional support to wellbeing & money troubles, the user can get just the information they need.
 The program is developed using React & Tailwind.
-I acted as Lead Developer during the project.
+Lead Developer.
      </div>
   </div>